RichardLuo0/global-icon-pack-android/README.md

 3. Open Global Icon Pack, choose an icon pack.
 4. Open the three dot menu, click each of `Restart xxx`.

-* You can long press icon in icon chooser bottom sheet to try as as calendar icon.
+* You can long press icon in icon chooser bottom sheet to try as calendar icon.
 * Recent screen will use your default launcher unless you use quickswitch.
 So you will need to select pixel launcher for that to work.
 * Pixel launcher saves its icon database in `/data/data/com.google.android.apps.nexuslauncher/databases/app_icons.db`.
 * In icon variant, the option `Modified` indicates that you have made changes to the icon variants.
 If enabled, when the icon pack updates, it will only add new icons instead of replacing all icons.
 Note that this could cause issues if any icon entry is missing in the new version!